tomaae/WooferBot/docs/_docs/01-Installation-and-use.md

 name: Installation and use
 anchor: installation-and-use
 toc:
+ - name: Download and prepare files on windows
+   anchor: download-and-prepare-files-on-windows
- - name: Download and prepare files
+ - name: Download and prepare files on linux
-   anchor: download-and-prepare-files
+   anchor: download-and-prepare-files-on-linux
  - name: Configure your login information
    anchor: configure-your-login-information
  - name: Add overlay